etcyl/wizardLMUnity/README.md

 https://huggingface.co/WizardLM/WizardLM-7B-V1.0

 # To Run
-Download and unzip the Unity build: [Drive Link Coming Soon!  ](https://drive.google.com/file/d/1nsfrpvqyiifhIWQ2tc8BH_mZr-3iw6s2/view?usp=sharing)
+Download and unzip the Unity build: [wizardLMUnity Google Drive link](https://drive.google.com/file/d/1nsfrpvqyiifhIWQ2tc8BH_mZr-3iw6s2/view?usp=sharing)
 Launch the Unity application from inside the unzipped folder by clicking on the executable file named WizardLM.exe.

 ![A prompt asking for a Python program that checks if a string contains Hello](./Images/Example1.png)